 The second intervention happened in the middle of my PhD at McMaster trying to decide what my thesis topic would be; when I saw a news item in early 2017 where Elon Musk said that AI can potentially destroy humanity.
 Right at that instance, I had an instant knowing that I needed to move my thesis topic to AI.
 The urge was so strong that there was no other option to pursue.
 In fact, I always said to myself that my primary aim is to make a positive impact on humanity, so I thought that if humanity is going to be potentially destroyed in one area, I cannot work in another area but that.
 I needed to do my job to protect humanity.
 I guess, I am one of the soldiers working for humanity.

 It warms my heart to see women leaders helping other women become leaders.
-In fact, our own Assistant Vice-President and Chief Technology Officer Gayleen Gray is one such woman leader who is constantly promoting other women leaders in technology.
+In fact, our own Associate Vice-President and Chief Technology Officer Gayleen Gray is one such woman leader who is constantly promoting other women leaders in technology.

 Three ways women leaders can help other women include: 1.
 Mentor other women so they can take the right steps forward and avoid mistakes in their careers; 2.
 Provide other women opportunities to learn about technology by getting them involved in technological projects; 3.
 And assist in introducing other women to key influencers so they can have the opportunities that would not have been possible otherwise.

 What is one key thing that men can do to be allies of women in the industry?